pliu6/docker-snap-test/README.md

 # Steps to reproduce the problem

-1. Build the dockertest snap with snapcraft (On development machine)
+1. Build the dockertest snap with snapcraft (On development machine Ubuntu 16.04 LTS)

 2. Test the snap on the machine with all-snap image
 ```